Isaaquito53/Tests_OpenGL/README.md

 - Add a Cube Class or something to easily load or prepare all the vertex stuff of a cube.

 - In the future I would like to add an object loader.

+## What have I learned?:

+- I should always remember that OpenGL works as a state machine.

 ## Credits/References: